openvinotoolkit/openvino/README.md

 * [OpenVINO™ Runtime]
 * [Model Optimizer]
 * [Post-Training Optimization Tool]
+* [Samples]

 ## License
-Deep Learning Deployment Toolkit is licensed under [Apache License Version 2.0](LICENSE).
+OpenVINO™ Toolkit is licensed under [Apache License Version 2.0](LICENSE).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ## Resources
 * Docs: https://docs.openvino.ai/